4 Scientifically Backed Ways To Support Your Breast Health

 You may have noticed soreness or pain in the breasts, especially around your menstrual cycle.
 You aren’t alone.
 These symptoms affect two-thirds of women, especially during the childbearing age.3 Are you wondering why this happens?
 Well, the answer lies in the breast structure.

-You see, breasts comprise four main tissue structures: fat tissue, milk ducts, glands, and connective tissue.
+You see, breasts comprise four main tissue structures:

-“What causes increased fluid?”
-A common reason for increased fluid volume is inflammation.
-In flammation is kind of like a fire, and what do you use to put out a fire?
+A common cause for increased fluid volume is inflammation.
+Inflammation is kind of like a fire, and what do you use to put out a fire?
 Water.

 So, when something damages your cells, your body releases chemicals that trigger an inflammatory response from your immune system.
 It’s a natural process, but in today’s modern world, inflammation is often out of control.